jasmeetkaur9/jasmeetkaur9.github.io/content/about/_index.md

 + Heuristic Search.
 + Search-based Planning.

 I graduated with B.E. (hons) Computer Science and M.Sc.
 Chemistry from BITS Pilani, Goa Campus in 2020.
-I worked for a brief time as a software development enginer at Amazon, India.
+I worked for a brief time as a software development engineer at Amazon, India.